*** DRAFT - WORK IN PROGRESS ***

 Installing CRD and DTR

 A complete end-to-end install guide can be found here.
-Note: It is recommended that CRD and DTR be installed on a MacOS.
+Note: It is recommended that CRD and DTR be installed on a MacOS but it Windows is OK.
 Also, Documentation Requirement Lookup Service (DRLS) is just the combination of CRD and DTR.
 Once installed the user would be able to swap in their own app.
-For example an EHR would be expected to use their own EHR and Authorization app instead of the test-ehr and KeyCloak app described in the install guide above.
+For example an EHR vendor would be expected to use their own EHR and Authorization app instead of the test-ehr and KeyCloak app described in the install guide above.